SophM/Trivia-Game/README.md

-# Trivia-Game
+# Trivia Game
-Creation of a Trivia Game - Deployed version here:
+Creation of a Trivia Game